Soval: What is their fixation with our ears?

-- Beastmen of Lunar usually have these.
-A few of the women of the species do, too, but usually they tend more towards jigokumimi.
+- Beastmen of the Lunar series have these.
+The women of the species do, too, but usually they tend towards daintier Pointy Ears.

 - The members of the Lesser Fellpool race in the Star Ocean series have ears like this.